< Terug naar resultaten

 Hike on trails in Esquinas Rainforest Nature Reserve

-Hike through the rainforest this morning with your guide and experience all of the sights and sounds of the jungle.
-During this activity we are likely to see snakes, monkeys and maybe sloths.
+Hike through the rainforest this morning with our tour leader and experience all the sights and sounds of the jungle.
+During this activity, which lasts around two hours, we are likely to see snakes, frogs, birds and if we're lucky, monkeys and sloths too.
 This hike can be quite slippery after rainfall but is a real highlight and well worth the effort.
 This afternoon has been left free for optional activities — delve deeper into the forest on a network of trails departing directly from the lodge, or simply relax by the pool.
 Accommodation: Esquinas Rainforest Lodge (or similar)

 • 12

-Our journey takes a north-westerly turn through San Isidro and up and over the Cerro de la Muerte mountain range to our next destination, the Savegre Valley, located around four and a half hours away from Golfito.
-The cloud forest of Savegre is said to be one of the best places in the whole of Costa Rica to see the beautiful, colourful and notoriously shy Resplendent Quetzal and we have two nights here to discover the region.
-These endangered birds rely on the cloud forest for their habitat — the males in particular are striking with a green crest, red breast and tail feathers that can reach a metre in length.
-A good pair of binoculars will be helpful for quetzal spotting as these birds camouflage themselves well amongst the wet leaves of the forest!
-After lunch we take a short walk from our lodge into the cloud forest.
-Accommodation: Savegre Hotel, Nature Reserve & Spa or Trogon Lodge (or similar)
+Our journey takes a northwesterly turn through San Isidro and up and over the Cerro de la Muerte mountain range to our next destination, the Savegre Valley, around a 4hr 30min drive (not including stops) from Golfito.
+The cloud forest of Savegre is said to be one of the best places in Costa Rica to see the beautiful, colourful and notoriously shy resplendent quetzal and we have two nights here to discover the region.
+These endangered birds rely on the cloud forest for their habitat — the males are striking with a green crest, red breast and tail feathers that can reach a metre long.
+A good pair of binoculars will be helpful for quetzal spotting as these birds camouflage themselves well among the wet leaves of the forest.
+In the afternoon, we venture from our lodge into the cloud forest in search of these magnificent birds.
+Our destination depends on where their nesting and feeding spots have last been seen.
+Accommodation: Savegre Hotel & Spa, Suria Lodge or Trogon Lodge (or similar)

 • 13

-Free day to discover walking trails in Savegre.
+Free day to discover walking trails in the Savegre Valley

 Today is free to relax and explore Savegre Valley.
 Bring your binoculars to spot some of the 170 bird species, trek through the tropical cloud forest or simply enjoy the incredible view from the lodge.
-Your leader will suggest walks for today so that you can discover the tropical cloud forest and sub-Andean vegetation of the area.
-Accommodation: Savegre Hotel, Nature Reserve & Spa or Trogon Lodge (or similar)
+Your leader will suggest walks for today so you can discover the tropical cloud forest and sub-Andean vegetation of the area.
+Accommodation: Savegre Hotel & Spa, Suria Lodge or Trogon Lodge (or similar)

 • 14

-Visit the village of Copey this morning to step momentarily into the agricultural lives of those living in the highlands of the Central Mountain Range.
-We take a short walk to the picturesque village where some snacks will be prepared for us with a local family, which is sure to be a memorable touch of Costa Rican hospitality!
-A two and a half hour journey takes us back to San Jose, where there is time to explore the modern capital.
-Accommodation: Presidente Hotel (or similar)
+Visit the Copey valley this morning to step momentarily into the agricultural lives of those living in the highlands of the Central Mountain Range.
+We take a short walk through this picturesque area stopping for a typical lunch prepared for us by a local family, which is sure to be a memorable touch of Costa Rican hospitality.
+We visit the family’s property, where they grow flowers, medicinal plants, fruit and vegetables, and raise farm animals.
+A 2hr 30min journey takes us back to San José, where there may be time to explore the modern capital.
+Accommodation: Presidente Hotel or Rincón del Valle (or similar)

 • 15